markusmoenig/Eldiron/docs/docs/creator/actions.md

 Edit selected direct 3D geometry objects.
 This action is available in 3D editing views when a geometry object is selected.

-Parameters include object name, optional group label, visibility, mesh-collision solidity, and exact object bounds.
+Parameters include object name, optional group label, visibility, mesh-collision solidity, 3D area metadata, and exact object bounds.
 Turning **Visible** off skips the object in the rendered scene.
 Turning **Solid** off skips it in mesh collision while keeping it editable in the creator.
+Named objects with **Area** enabled can be used as sector-style script destinations, and **Hide in Iso** fades the object out while the player is inside that area in isometric gameplay.

 ### Edit Face Texture